-Students who are given an in-school suspension may be required to report to school each day and work with a substitute teacher paid for (\$95.00) by the suspended student's parents.
-Students who receive an out-of-school suspension will be responsible for completing all class work missed during the suspension.
+Students who are given an in-school suspension will be required to report to school each day and work in a designated area.
+School work completed in a in school suspension will be graded for credit.
+Students who receive an out-of-school suspension will receive a zero for all missed work during the out-of-school suspension